MicrosoftDocs/architecture-center/docs/cloud-adoption/governance/design-guides/small-to-medium-enterprise/mission-critical.md

     1. Identify a configuration of Azure Firewall that meets security requirements.
 Alternatively, identify a third-party appliance that is compatible with Azure.
     2. Create a Resource Manager template to deploy the firewall with required configurations.
 8. Azure Blueprint:
-    1. Create a new Azure Blueprint called “Protected Data”.
+    1. Create a new Azure Blueprint called "Protected Data".
     2. Add the firewall and Azure Vault templates to the blueprint.
     3. Add the new policies for protected data subscriptions.
     4. Publish the Azure Blueprint to any management group intended to host mission-critical applications.